LanternStay is rated as one of the best bird watching spot for the serious bird watchers in Wayanad.

 This small passerinebird is a species found in scrub or clearings, often near water, but it is not found in marshes.
 4-6 eggs are laid in a nest in a bush.
 This is a medium-sized warbler, 12.5-14 cm in length.
 The adult has a plain brown back and pale underparts.
 It can easily be confused with reed warbler, marsh warbler and some of the Hippolais warblers.
 It is most like reed warbler but is greyer on the back, the forehead is less flattened and the bill is less strong and pointed.
 The sexes are identical, as with most warblers, but young birds are yellower below.

-A small, uniquely shaped, black and buff woodpecker with a large crest making the head look large for the short body and tail.
+Small, uniquely shaped, black and buff woodpecker with a large crest making the head look large for the short body and tail.
 Both males and females are predominantly black with heart-shaped black spots on white shoulders with broad white scapular patches and barring of flight feathers.
 The female has the forehead and crown buffy white while it is black on males.
 The throat is whitish and the underparts are dark olive grey.
-A tuft of feathers on the back are specialized and are lipid rich which causes the feathers to stick together in preserved specimens.
+A tuft of feathers on the back are specialized and are lipid rich which causes the feathers to stick together in preserved specimens

 Its habitat is forest and scrub.
 It builds its nest in a tree, laying 2-3 eggs.
 This species eats insects and berries.The adult is green-bodied with a black face and throat bordered with yellow.
 It has an orange forehead and blue moustachial line, but lacks the blue flight feathers and tail sides of blue-winged leafbird.
 Young birds have a plain green head.The southern Indian race, C. a. frontalis, has a narrower yellow border to black face.
 The throat is black and it has a blue sub-moustachial stripe and duller orange forehead.

-The male has a dark brown crown, grey head sides and black moustachial and throat stripes.
+This raptor has short broad wings and a long tail, both adaptations to manoeuvring through trees.
+It is 30–46 cm in length, with the female much larger than the male.
+The larger size and a short crest, clearly visible in profile, are the best distinctions from its relative, the besra (A. virgatus).The male has a dark brown crown, grey head sides and black moustachial and throat stripes.
 The pale underparts are patterned with rufous streaks on the breast and bars on the belly.
 The larger female has a browner head and brown underpart streaks and bars.
 The juvenile has pale fringes to its head feathers, and the underpart background colour is buff rather than white.

 It builds its nest in a tree, and lays 2–3 eggs.
 This species eats insects, fruit and nectar.The male is green-bodied with a yellow-tinged head, black face and throat.
 It has a blue moustachial line.
 The female differs in that it has a greener head and blue throat, and young birds are like the female but without the blue throat patch.Like other leafbirds, the call of Jerdon’sleafbird consists of a rich mixture of imitations of the calls of various other species of birds.